antonvw/wex/README.md

 - [wxWidgets 3.0](http://www.wxwidgets.org/)

-- [catch lib](http:https://github.com/philsquared/Catch/) (only for testing, no installation necessary)
+- [catch lib 1.3.0](http:https://github.com/philsquared/Catch/) (only for testing, no installation necessary)

 - [OTL database 4.0.214](http://otl.sourceforge.net/) is used by syncodbcquery
     `sudo apt-get install unixODBC unixODBC-dev` or